As AI reshapes workplaces, we face a critical choice: will we harness this technology to strengthen our movement, or risk falling behind?

 What is AI and why does it matter?

-We’ll relate the capabilities of AI to your everyday work and to that of your trade union and analyse how trade unions could be impacted by the rapid development of AI and its adoption by members and society.
+We’ll relate the capabilities of AI to union staff’s everyday work and to that of their trade union and analyse how trade unions could be impacted by the rapid development of AI and its adoption by members and society.

-We will help you to: determine appropriate generative AI tools and partnership techniques for your current role and tasks; develop and apply good practice in generative AI prompting or conversations; and critically assess generative AI outputs for quality, accuracy and alignment with organisational goals.
+We will help union staff to: determine appropriate generative AI tools and partnership techniques for their current role and tasks; develop and apply good practice in generative AI prompting or conversations; and critically assess generative AI outputs for quality, accuracy and alignment with organisational goals.

 Using AI responsibly and ethically

-We will illustrate the challenges of using AI in a responsible manner, offer examples of where AI has been used responsibly and irresponsibly in the real world and help you apply mitigating strategies to guide a more responsible use of AI.
+We will illustrate the challenges of using AI in a responsible manner, offering examples of where AI has been used responsibly and irresponsibly in the real world and helping union staff to apply mitigating strategies to guide a more responsible use of AI.

 "This course has been such a revelation to me.
 I knew so little about AI and its use in work... absolutely fascinating.
 I feel like I've been ignoring something so useful."